 - Specialized skill-set pertaining to the client’s requirement.

-- Available man-resource & machinery-resource.
+- Blogs on the “balance” between available man-resource & machinery-resource.

-- Project Scopes and contingency plans.
+- Blogs on project scopes and contingency plans.

 - Price estimation – Fixed Bid and Time & Material.